 Yes, we do hire part time employees.
 Availability of these positions will be posted HERE when available.

 When are elections for Mayor and Village Trustee?

 Elections are every two years in April.
-The mayor position and four trustee positions will be up for election in April 2019.
-Three other trustee positions are up for election in 2021.
 For information regarding the next election cycle, please contact the Village Clerk.

 Village Board Meetings

 The Village Board meets on the 3rd Monday of each month unless it is a holiday and then the meeting is the following day.
 For a list of meeting dates or information about meetings, please call the office at 864-5424 or click HERE.

 Building Permits & Inspections

 What is the process for getting a building permit?

 Take a moment to read all required information provided.
 Then print and fill out the building permit application form and return to Village Hall.
 Should you have any additional questions, please feel free to give us a call or send us an EMAIL.
 We will be happy to help you.